 VA Claims Process

-You can appeal a disability decision if your local VA office:
+You can appeal a disability decision if your local VA office as VA claims process:

 - Denied your claim for benefits for a disability, or

 - Rated your disability as less severe than you believe it is.

 If you are not satisfied with the rating of your disability, you can write a letter to your local VA office stating that you disagree with the rating decision and want to appeal.

 Your statement is called a Notice of Disagreement and must be sent within one year of the date when your local VA office informed you of its original decision.

 You may request that a decision review officer from the local VA office review your claim and file.
 Decision review officers can hold an informal personal hearing on your claim.